Skip to content

 AIRA

-AIRA is the joint-cheapest AI receptionist at $24.95/month with 30 calls included, $1.50 per call after that (dropping to $0.70 per call on higher tiers up to a $299 Scale plan with 600 calls), support for 31 languages, and a bilingual English/Spanish mode that switches mid-conversation.
-Pricing is current as of June 2026.
+AIRA is the joint-cheapest AI receptionist at $24.95/month with 30 calls included, $1.50 per call after that (dropping to $0.70 per call on higher tiers up to a $299 Scale plan with 600 calls), support for 74 languages with automatic detection, and a bilingual English/Spanish mode that switches mid-conversation.
+Pricing is current as of July 2026.

 Best for: Very low-volume businesses, especially those needing bilingual English/Spanish reception.